UnintendedFraud/git-playground/README.md

 It just is, try it, love it, play it.
 Easy.

-I believe `Avatar` should have win best picture.
+I believe `All quiet on the western front` should have win best picture.
 What a great movie.
+Can't even spell the name properly.

+## CS2

+New smoke: good or bad?